Gastrointestinal Parasites in Pets — Preventing and Treating These Bugs

 Even the cleanest, best cared-for pets are susceptible to these bugs, which take up residence in the stomach or intestines.
-The infection can be spread from mother to puppy or kitten or by fleas or rodents or through the feces.
+Some of these parasites can be spread from mother to puppy or kitten or by fleas or rodents or through the feces.
 Good hygiene, regular visits to the veterinarian, preventive medicines and deworming treatments can keep your pets free of these pesky intruders.
-Luckily, if your pet is infected, many effective treatments options are available.
+Luckily, if your pet is infected, many effective treatment options are available.
 Your vet can guide you on what is the best strategy for your pets.

 Roundworms: Visible to the naked eye, roundworms resemble small pieces of spaghetti.
 In people, roundworms can lead to larva migrans, an illness caused by migration of young worms through the nervous system, liver, lungs, and other organs.
 They can even travel to the eye and cause blindness.

 Hookworms: These worms attach to the intestinal wall and suck blood and other nutrients from their hosts, leading to severe blood loss and diarrhea in infected pets.
 And larvae found in the environment can penetrate the skin and cause illness in a new host.
 When humans are infected, the condition is called cutaneous larva migrans.
 The tell-tale symptom?
 Itchy skin lesions with a snakelike pattern.

 Tapeworms: These are long, flat worms made up of numerous segments containing tapeworm eggs.
 For one species of tapeworm, the immature stage of the tapeworm lives inside of a flea.
 When your dog or cat grooms a flea off of its hair, it eats the flea—and the tapeworm, which then hatches inside your pet and continues its life cycle.
 You can become infected if you inadvertently eat tapeworm eggs or infected fleas.